tomachalek/kombo/README.md

-# Skeletron
+# Kombo

 (a work in progress project)

-Skeletron is a simple base for client-side application based on [React](https://reactjs.org/) &amp;
+Kombo is a simple base for client-side application based on [React](https://reactjs.org/) &amp;
 [RxJS](http://reactivex.io/).
 It takes some loose inspiration from Flux architecture and Redux library.
 It is used in production in an application containing ~60k lines of TypeScript code and with thousands of users.